 - the employee being able to participate in a proceeding under a workplace instrument or law (eg, making a request for flexible working arrangements); or

-- the employee having a benefit and responsibility under a workplace law (eg, the role of a bargaining representative or a health and safety officer).
+- the employee having the benefit and responsibility under a workplace law (eg, the role of a bargaining representative or a health and safety officer).

 A reverse onus is placed on employers in these claims.
 An employer is required to establish that the alleged adverse action (such as demotion or dismissal) taken against the employee was not made by reason of the employee’s exercise of a workplace right.
-There is no minimum period of employment or income threshold that an employee needs to earn to bring a general protections claim.
+There is no minimum period of employment or maximum income threshold for a general protections claim.

 The remedies available include reinstatement and payment of compensation (which is not capped).
 Penalties can also be imposed by the court against the employer and individuals who were knowingly involved in the breach of the general protections provisions of the FW Act.
 The current maximum penalties are AUD66,600 per breach for corporations and AUD13,320 per breach for individuals.

-An eligible whistle-blower includes (among other classes of person) a current or former employee or contractor of a company who has made a complaint to an eligible recipient of that company about misconduct or an improper state of affairs or circumstances relating to that company.
+An eligible whistle-blower includes (among other classes of persons) a current or former employee or contractor of a company that has made a complaint to an eligible recipient of that company about misconduct or an improper state of affairs or circumstances relating to that company.